-Bitter: this is a preferred characteristic taste of olive oils, if it is not too highly intense, and is connected to polyphenols, its antioxidants. (and some of this)
+Bitter: this is a preferred characteristic taste of olive oils, if it is not too highly intense, and is connected to polyphenols, its natural antioxidants. (and some of this)

 Fruity: range of cultivar-dependent aromas characteristic of oil from healthy fresh fruit, green or ripe, perceived directly and/or retro nasally.
 Fruitiness is qualified as green if the range of smells is reminiscent of green grass.
 Fruitiness is qualified as ripe if the range of smells is reminiscent of ripe fruit and is characteristic of oil from green and ripe fruit. (and a lot of this)

 Green grass: a sensation recalling that of freshly cut grass.

 Hay: a smell recalling that of dried grass.

 Spicy: a tactile sensation similar to that of a light chilli pepper, especially in the back of the throat, which can force a cough. (and just the right amount of this)

 Here is a list of olive oil defects:

 Brine: salty taste of oil made from brined olives.